So, the amount of matter in chemistry is denoted by the Greek letter "ny".

 V (O2) = V0 * ф / 100 = 240 л * 45 / 100 = 108 л.

-2) Find the amount of oxygen.
-Oxygen is gas, so we have the right to use the formula v = V / Vm.
+2) Find the amount of oxygen substance.
+Oxygen is a gas, which means we have the right to use the formula v = V / Vm.

 v (O2) = V / Vm = 108 l: 22,414 l / mol = 4,818 mole.
 Rounding is performed to thousandths.